-Washington College’s signature pre-orientation program - Explore! - is a welcoming experience for first year students.
+Washington College’s signature orientation program - Explore! gives new students the opportunity to make close friends and learn more about our local region.
 Each experience is designed around a special interest area and offers dynamic, experiential activities that help students acclimate to their new environment and connect with a small group of like-minded peers.

 Explore! makes the transition to college less daunting.
 Beginning college life with a small group endeavor facilitates a personalized welcome and sense of belonging within our Washington College community.
 These shared experiences often become the most fond and memorable moments students have of Washington College.

 What to expect:

 After moving in on Monday, students will have two full days of on-campus introductions to college life.
 Orientation Explore! begins on Wednesday evening and runs until Saturday evening, giving students ample time to rest up for their first day of classes the following Monday.

 Each experience is unique.
 Some groups are based on campus, some stay off-campus.
 All groups do a mix of on and off campus adventures.
 Selections are designed to appeal to many different interests and accommodate individual needs (dietary, mobility, stamina . . .).

 Coming in April: New 2024 Orientation Explore! experiences.
 In the meantime, check out what was offered last fall.